flowerchecker/taskchain/docs/utils.md

 ## `parallel_map`

-You can use `parallel_map` for easy application of threading.
+You can use `parallel_map` for easy utilization of threading.

 ```python